Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 Topical Therapy Using Numbing Cream?
 What Is It?

-Topical therapy is the term used to discuss the use of topical ointments, such as numbing agents (usually Lidocaine 5% either as an ointment, gel, or cream) for the purpose of alleviating the pain and muscle spasms associated with vaginismus.
-Numbing creams/gels are used as a local anesthetic that works by blocking nerve signals in the applied area, temporarily reducing pain or discomfort.
+Topical therapy refers to the use of topical ointments, such as numbing agents (usually Lidocaine 5% in ointment, gel, or cream), to alleviate the pain and muscle spasms associated with vaginismus.
+Numbing creams/gels are local anesthetics that work by blocking nerve signals in the area where they are applied, temporarily reducing pain or discomfort.

 Numbing cream used as a treatment is not prescribed alone; in most cases, it will be prescribed alongside the use of dilators to tackle the physical symptoms of vaginismus.